 Monday – Wednesday 9.00am – 2.30pm

 Friday 9.00 – 1.00pm

-The Flower basics course is the perfect introduction to floristry for those without prior experience of arranging flowers.
-It is also well suited to those wanting to refresh skills.
+This course is the perfect introduction into floristry for those with no prior experience or those wanting to refresh their skills.

-The Art of Floristry is an old Tradition.
-We will explore both traditional and contemporary styles, with an emphasis on flowers looking natural.
-Each lesson consists of a demonstration by the tutor, followed by a workshop-style tutorial where students create their own arrangements.
-This allows the student to master the techniques of the lesson, under the guidance of the tutor in a relaxed informal environment.
-Classes are kept intentionally small to allow quality tuition.
+The art of floristry is enduring and in this class we will explore both traditional and contemporary styles, with an emphasis on natural looking arrangements.
+Each lesson begins with a demonstration by the tutor, followed by a workshop-style tutorial during which students create their own arrangements under guidance.
+This hands-on approach allows mastery of important techniques, under the guidance of a tutor, in a relaxed and informal environment.
+Classes are kept small to allow quality training.

 Introduction to flowers.
 The treatment and conditioning of both flowers and foliage.
 Florist tools and their uses.
 Create your own tied posy.

 Exploring different ways to arrange cut flowers for your home.
 (Bring a large vase and some you have difficultly with to discuss options)